learn-co-curriculum/dsc-anova/README.md

 The general idea is to break the sum of square of deviations into multiple parts: the sum of squares of deviations of the mean of each of the test groups to the observations within the group itself, and the sum of squares of deviations of the mean of these test groups to the mean of all observations.

 This is easier to understand through the context of an example.
 For the email case described above,  ANOVA would compare the variance of donations within each of the groups to the overall variance of all donations (or lack thereof) as a whole.
-If the variance of a single group's donations versus that of the overall sample's is substantial, there is reason to reject the null hypothesis for that feature.
+If the variance of a single group's donations versus that of the overall sample is substantial, there is reason to reject the null hypothesis for that feature.
 This forms the foundation of the f-test which is at the heart of ANOVA.

 Recall that you would not perform multiple t-tests with such a scenario because of the multiple comparisons problem.
 Type I errors will be confounded when conducting multiple t-tests.
 While the alpha threshold for any one test might be 0.05, it would not be surprising to reject the null hypothesis in at least one of these cases, just by pure chance, if you conduct 5 or 10 t-tests.